Carolus Linnaeus: Names, Flowers, and Bananas

 There’s a Facebook video about Snorkel the African spurred (sulcata) tortoise (Centrochelys sulcata) who roams the the three greenhouses at Central Washington University.
 My daughter, Linnea Stavney is interviewed as the Greenhouse Manager and tortoise-keeper.
 Produced by CWU Central News Watch.
 There’s also a nice news article from the Central Washington Observer.

-If you have the virtual reality app and/or Youtube you can view the “360 Greenhouse” You may need the YouTube app or a desktop computer to get the virtual reality function.
-Otherwise the video is a lovely series of wide angle and panoramic shots of the greenhouses, set to music.
+If you have the virtual reality app and/or Youtube you can view the “360 Greenhouse” The video is a lovely series of wide angle and panoramic shots of the greenhouses, set to music.
 Produced by Central Washington University.

 Banana plant anatomy